Resume for Carpenter

 Carpenter – ABC Construction Company | January 2015 – Present

-- Constructed and installed custom cabinets for residential clients, working closely with designers in bringing their ideas to reality.
+- Custom built and installed cabinets for residential clients in close collaboration with designers in bringing their ideas to reality.

-- Successfully completed multiple remodeling projects within specified timeframes while ensuring high-quality standards.
+- Successfully completed multiple remodeling projects within the specified timeframes, while ensuring the highest quality standards.

-- Collaborated with other tradespeople on building sites in order to guarantee a smooth work flow and respect for deadlines on projects.
+- Collaborated with other tradespeople on projects to make sure of smooth process and compliance with deadlines on projects.

 5. Education

-Within this area, list your education and experience related to carpentry.
-In this section, include the name of the institution, the degree/diploma you received (if applicable) and the year of completion.
+Within this area, write about your educational background related to carpentry.
+In this section, include the name of the school, the degree or diploma earned (if relevant) as well as the year of completion.

 Example: